Discover the Facets of IG: Information Security and Protection

 Other security risks

 Data breaches are an important risk factor, but they aren’t everything.
 Other risks scenarios such as natural disasters, equipment theft, fires, and so on, should be considered and planned for.
-The goal is to have a continuity plan, whatever happens.
+The goal is to have a business continuity plan for whatever happens.
 For (much) more details on security and privacy controls for information systems read the National Institute of Standards and Security (NIST) 800-53 rev 5.

 Why is Information Security and Protection a facet of Information Governance?